Why the student debating society in Bangor, and Reform UK, are both wrong.

 Reform UK's semi-house-rained rottweiler Zia Yusuf blasted away on X:

 There are bound to be students at Bangor who support Reform UK, even after today's threat.
 If there isn't already a Reform student society there, I doubt if it would be difficult to set one up.
 If Reform had any sense, they would organise that and then arrange for that society to invite Reform MPs to speak to them, with all students at the university able to attend.
-If Bangor University student union were stupid enough to try to stop that invitation, that would be a clear breach of the 2023 act and Reform could seek appropriate legal remedies.
+If Bangor University student union were foolish enough to try to stop that invitation, they would look terrible and the University or the Welsh government might well feel obliged to take action.

-Threatening to shut down an entire university, costing hundreds of people their jobs, because of the actions of a dozen or so students who will long since have graduated and left that university by the next general election when Reform might, if elected, have a chance to implement that revenge is as childish, and as contrary to free speech and democracy, as the actions of the students who Zia Yusuf rightly criticises.
+Threatening to shut down an entire university, costing hundreds of people their jobs, because of the actions of a dozen or so students who may well have graduated and left that university by the time Reform UK had an opportunity to first win an election and then implement that revenge is as childish, and as contrary to free speech and democracy, as the actions of the students who Zia Yusuf rightly criticises.

 Comments